rel=canonical: the ultimate guide

 It’s as easy as that!
 Nothing more, nothing less.

 What this does is “merge” the two pages into one from a search engine’s perspective.
-It’s a “soft redirect”, without redirecting the user.
+It’s a “soft redirect” without actually redirecting the user.
 Links to both URLs now count as the single, canonical version of the URL.

 Setting the canonical URL in Yoast SEO

-For posts, pages, and custom post types, you can edit the canonical in the advanced tab of the Yoast SEO metabox — or in the sidebar of the WordPress block editor:
+For posts, pages, and custom post types, you can edit the canonical URL in the advanced tab of the Yoast SEO metabox — or in the sidebar of the WordPress block editor:

-For categories, tags and other taxonomy terms, you can change them in the same place in the Yoast SEO metabox too.
+For categories, tags, and other taxonomy terms, you can change the canonical URL in the same place in the Yoast SEO metabox or in the sidebar.
 If you have other advanced use cases, you can also use the

 wpseo_canonical filter to change the Yoast SEO output.